Real-time streaming in Power BI

 Data isn't being pushed into Power BI.

-Push data to datasets
+Push data to semantic models

 - The Power BI REST APIs

-- The Power BI streaming dataset UI
+- The Power BI streaming semantic model UI

 - Azure Stream Analytics